p2pderivatives/p2pderivatives-client/README.md

 - The application uses the `lockunspent` rpc call of the bitcoind wallet to make sure that UTXOs are not reused across offered contracts.
 However, [as stated in the documentation](https://bitcoincore.org/en/doc/0.20.0/rpc/wallet/lockunspent/), the bitcoind wallet only keeps the locked transaction into memory.
 This means that if the wallet is restarted while a contract is in the offer state (the fund transaction is not broadcast yet), when creating a new contract, it is possible that the previously allocated UTXOs will be reused, making one of the contract invalid.
 - It is currently not possible to abort a contract once it has been offered meaning UTXOs will be locked until the contract is accepted or rejected by the counter party.
+- A lot of bugs are probably waiting to be found!